rsyncOSX/mydocsy/content/en/about/index.md

 Hello,

-My email address is thomeven@gmail.com.
-If you have any ideas or thoughts about RsyncUI, please do not hesitate to contact me.
+If you have any ideas or thoughts about RsyncUI, please do not hesitate to contact me at thomeven@gmail.com.

-**RsyncOSX** was archived and development ceased in August 2024. **RsyncUI** is in active development.
-The development of RsyncOSX commenced in early 2016 as a personal project to learn Swift.
-And the development of RsyncUI commenced in late 2020 to learn SwiftUI.
+I commenced the development of RsyncOSX in August 2016, which was archived and development ceased after 8 years in August 2024, as a project to learn about Swift development.
+The devlopment of RsyncUI, which is based upon SwiftUI, commenced in late 2020 and it is in active development.

 I hold a master's degree in computing science, but I am not a professional developer.
 I completed my master's degree during the early 1990s, when Linux was released and the Internet became a public service.
 A few years prior to that, in 1989, the Web was invented at CERN.
 There is only one developer involved in the development of RsyncUI, and I am committed to ensuring its stability and user-friendliness.
 While I am not a UI designer, some users may find the UI complex and less user-friendly.